-11. Please provide the State's definition of "matches" or "mismatches" to the Synar sampling frame? (i.e., address, business name, business license number, etc).
+11. Please provide the state's definition of "matches" or "mismatches" to the Synar sampling frame? (i.e., address, business name, business license number, etc.)

-The outlets were matched in the 2010 coverage study based on the license number, outlet name, and address.
+The outlets were matched in the 2018 coverage study based on the license number, outlet name, or address.